Blac Chyna Sizzles In A Sheer Leopard-Print Bodysuit & Heels: ‘Swipe Up OnlyFans’

-Reality star Blac Chyna proudly flaunted her curves, and her OnlyFans account, over the weekend as she showed off her body in a leopard-print bodysuit.
-The bombshell didn’t leave a lot to the imagination in the sizzling photo, which she posted to her Instagram stories on Sunday as she showed some skin in her bold one-piece.
+Reality star Blac Chyna proudly flaunted her curves — and her OnlyFans account — over the weekend as she showed off in a leopard-print bodysuit.
+The bombshell didn’t leave a lot to the imagination in the sizzling photo, which she posted to her Instagram stories on Sunday.

-In the snap, which she posted on June 7 and can still be seen via her Instagram story for 12 more hours, the mom of two struck a very seductive pose as she promoted her account on the adult subscription site.
+In the snap, which she posted on June 7 and can still be seen via her Instagram story for a few more hours, the mom of two struck a seductive pose as she promoted her account on the adult subscription site.

 She rocked a slightly sheer leopard-print bodysuit in the photo.
 Her daring ensemble featured a high turtleneck and long sleeves all the way down to her wrists, but had very little material on her bottom half.

-She posed with both of her hands in her very long hair, which flowed down her back.
-She closed her eyes and turned her head slightly to the right.
-Blac stood in front of a beige brick wall with a red and white sign behind her.
+She posed with both of her hands in her long hair, which flowed down her back.
+She closed her eyes and turned her head slightly to the right, standing in front of a beige brick wall with a red and white sign behind her.

-The former Rob & Chyna and Keeping Up with the Kardashians star — who previously called herself a “skinny legend” in a nude dress — proudly flaunted her legs in the skintight look, which highlighted her very slim waist, as she posed with her body facing the camera.
-Her pins were on full display, as were her hips.
+The former Rob & Chyna and Keeping Up with the Kardashians star — who previously called herself a “skinny legend” in a nude dress — proudly flaunted her legs in the skintight look, which highlighted her very slim waist.
+As she posed with her body facing the camera, her pins were on full display, as were her hips.

-The bodysuit was cut pretty high at the hips to show off plenty of skin, as well as her multiple large tattoos.
-Her body inkings include a huge floral design all the way down her right thigh and another large design on her left hip.
+The bodysuit was cut high at the hips to show off plenty of skin and her multiple large tattoos.
+Her body ink includes a huge floral design all the way down her right thigh and another large design on her left hip.

 Blac kept things matching for the snap, which appeared to have been taken as part of a professional photoshoot.
 She also showed off her obvious passion for animal-print with her shoes, as she rocked a pair of strappy leopard-print heels.